On the coherence of one-relator groups and their group algebras: Preliminaries

 A variation of non-positive immersions is known as {\bf weak non-positive immersions}.
 We say $X$ has weak non-positive immersions if for every immersion $Y\immerses X$ with $Y$ compact and connected, we have $\chi(Y)\leqslant 1$.

 \begin{pro} If $X$ is a two-complex with non-positive immersions and with $\pi_1(X) \neq 1$, then $X$ has weak non-positive immersions. \end{pro}

 \begin{proof} Suppose for a contradiction that $X$ does not have weak non-positive immersions and so there is an immersion $Y\immerses X$ with $Y$ finite, connected, with $\pi_1(Y) = 1$ and $\chi(Y)\geqslant 2$.
+Since $Y$ is connected, we may assume that $X$ is connected.
+Since every connected one-dimensional cell complex has Euler characteristic at most one, we may assume that $X$ and $Y$ have at least one two-cell.
+If some one-cell $e\subset Y$ is not traversed by an attaching map of a 2-cell, then each component of $Y - e$ also satisfies these assumptions.
+Hence, we may assume that every one-cell in $Y$ is traversed by at least one attaching map of a two-cell.
 Denote by $\overline {X}$ the image of $Y$ in $X$.
-We may assume that every one-cell in $Y$ is traversed by at least one attaching map of a two-cell.